psychemedia/storytelling-notes/twa-sisters-binnorie.md

 She lap frae aft the hichest touir.'
 ' Now sleip she in peace,' quoth the gallant squire ;
 ' Her dethe was the maist that I cold require.
-But I 'll main for the, my Isabel deir.
+But I'll main for the, my Isabel deir.
 Fall mony a dreiry day, bot weir.'

 20. This stanza occurs also in B c (17), and was perhaps borrowed from Pinkerton by the reviser of that copy.